ruslan-shupanov/ruslan-shupanov/README.md

 # Hi there 👋
-I'm a Junior Technical Writer.
+I'm a Technical Writer.
 Glad to meet you :space_invader:.
 - 🔭 I’m currently working on API
 - 🌱 I’m currently learning English
 - ⚡ Fun fact: You are here